dgonzdev/nyc_open_data/README.md

 ## Create Your Own Copy of NYC Open Data

-Create your own copy of NYC Open Data with Ruby on Rails and Postgres.

 The [nyc open data document](docs/YOUR_NYC_OPEN_DATA.md) provides instructions on how to run the ruby code that pulls datasets from the NYC Open Data portal and into your own Postgres instance.

 ## Create and Share ETL Workflows with the NYC Civic Tech Community